acumos/on-boarding/docs/developer-guide.rst

 1. Provide the basic request response style of communication.

-2. Can be converted in Microservices
+2. Can be converted in Microservices.

 3. Are capable of communicating via Http REST mechanism.

-4. Are developed in Java, Python 3.0, R and sourced from toolkits such as Scikit, TensorFlow, H2O, and R or are developped in many others language and toolkits and converted into one of the two following model interchange format : ONNX or PFA.
+4. Are developed in Java, Python >=3.5, <3.7, R>=3.4.4  and sourced from toolkits such as Scikit, TensorFlow, H2O, and R or are developped in many others language and toolkits and converted into one of the two following model interchange format : ONNX or PFA.

 **4: Onboarding High level Design Architecture**
 ------------------------------------------------